moves-rwth/storm/documentation/usage/properties.md

 ## Reward extensions

 To measure rewards (or costs) in models, Storm supports extensions of the aforementioned logics.
-More specifically, there are the following reward formulae, where `a` is a [state formula](#state-formulae)
+More specifically, there are the following reward formulae, where `a` is a [state formula](#state-formulae):

 - `I=k` is the expected reward obtained in time point `k`.
 - `C<=k` is the expected reward obtained up until time point `k`.